jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 }
 ```

 Ok great!
 We now have a unique way to identify both peers and operations.
-But there is one thing here that is a little pesky to deal with: mutability.
+But there is one more thing here that is a little pesky to deal with: mutability.

-Here I really want to emphasize that the inner representation of CRDT is usually just a collection of operations.
 When we create references to operations in this internal representation (e.g. we need to declare a causal dependency), we expect that the `OpID` of an operation stays *static* throughout its lifetime.
 However, because we now set `OpID` to be the hash of the content, updating a node would change its `OpID` all the time!

 Does this mean we have to give up hashing the message content for fault tolerance?
 Fortunately not!
 There is one tiny hack that allows us to still use this hashing approach.